| |

 liberalize many other sectors, though retailing, banking, defense, and

+the news media remain the notable holdouts.
 Extensive reforms have also affected India's capital markets, corporate

 and individual tax regimes, and judiciary.
 Such measures as easing capital